 Study with a friend

 Enlist a friend and study a dreaded subject together.
 If you’re not spending the time loving the subject, at least you’ll be spending the time with someone you like!
 Be accountable to that friend when you’re not studying with them.
-Tell them that if you call them up to just chat, they should ask you if you’ve done your reading first before they will chat.
+Tell them that if you call them up to chat, they should ask you if you’ve done your reading first before they chat with you.

 Adapted from Steve Douglass’ "How to Get Better Grades and Have More Fun."
 Copyright.
 May not be used without permission.